Rendel27/RDExtensionsSwift/README.md

 - **Manually**
 - ***As Open Source:***
-1. Download RDExtensionsSwift project (for swift 2 download version 1.0.7, for swift 3 download the latest version)
+1. Download RDExtensionsSwift project
 2. Drag n drop the Source folder into your project (Make sure that you tick on Copy if needed checkbox)
 - ***As Embedded Framework:***
-1. Download RDExtensionsSwift project(for swift 2 download version 1.0.7, for swift 3 download the latest version)
+1. Download RDExtensionsSwift project
 2. Build it for desired target
 3. Copy it into your project directory
 4. In Xcode navigator select project >> General >> Embedded Binaries: click + button and select RDExtensionsSwift framework.